Turnip Boy Commits Tax Evasion

 Turnip Boy Commits Tax Evasion is a 2021 action-adventure video game developed by Snoozy Kazoo and published by Graffiti Games.
 It was released for Linux, macOS, Windows, and Nintendo Switch in April 2021.
 The game was also released for Xbox One in April 2022, for iOS and Android in May 2022, and for PlayStation 4 in December 2022.
 The player is placed in the role of an anthropomorphic turnip who evades taxes in an effort to fight a corrupt vegetable government.
-A sequel, titled Turnip Boy Robs a Bank, is scheduled to release for Microsoft Windows and Xbox One in 2023.
+A sequel, titled Turnip Boy Robs a Bank, was released for Nintendo Switch, Microsoft Windows and Xbox One on January 18, 2024, and a prequel, titled Turnip Boy Steals the Mail, was announced on May 4, 2025.

 Gameplay

 The player controls Turnip Boy, who has been convicted of tax evasion, and must go on a quest to stop a corrupt mayor.
 The game is played from a top-down perspective, and features a variety of areas to explore.
-The controls are similar to roguelite games, with a basic health system and hack and slash combat.
+The controls are similar to roguelike games, with a basic health system and hack and slash combat.
 Turnip Boy has an inventory containing a variety of items, which can include quest items, tools, and weapons; and can equip one at a time.
 Equippable items can be used in any direction, and position is determined by player input, such as mouse position.
 Turnip Boy can engage in combat with various enemies, in which he has a limited amount of hearts, and dies upon losing them all, but will respawn at the last checkpoint.
 Boss battles typically consist of attacking the boss directly with a weapon or utilizing a gimmick commonly used in the area the boss was found.
 Defeating bosses grants important items that can unlock new areas.

 Along his journey, Turnip Boy may complete various sidequests to gain items or obtain achievements.
 Various NPCs can be interacted with, often either providing said quests or adding to the game's overall narrative.